Wolox/tech-guides/README.md

 2. Create your branch (`git checkout -b my-new-guide-documentation`)
 3. Edit the file and commit your changes (`git commit -am 'Add some guide or documentation'`)
 4. Push your branch (`git push origin my-new-guide-documentation`)
-5. Create a new Pull Request
+5. Create a new Pull Request.
+Include brackets containing your involved technologies on its name, one bracket per tech.

 ## About